-- Increases the difficulty in understanding local financial policies - Increases the difficulty opening bank accounts

-- Restrains the learning speed of both parents and youth - Often leaves youth alone in navigating critical financial decisions (i.e. student loans)
+- Increases the difficulty in understanding local financial policies - Increases the difficulty opening bank accounts - Restrains the learning speed of both parents and youth - Often leaves youth alone in navigating critical financial decisions (i.e. student loans)

 In our interviews, immigrant households tended to feel more secure using cash or paychecks instead of bank accounts.
-They had more trust in real things - having something tangible in their hands and perceived those as having greater security.
+They had more trust in "real" things-having something tangible in their hands which they perceived as having greater security.